1. Cash Bail

 Domestic Violence Bail Bonds

-Bail for domestic violence offenses is set at a minimum of $3,000 in Nevada for first-time offenders and up to $20,000 for felony-level domestic violence charges.
-However, the actual cost of domestic violence is much higher.
-This includes the costs of medical treatment, lost work productivity, legal fees, and more.ย
+In Nevada, bail for domestic violence offenses is set at a minimum of $3,000 in Nevada for first-time offenders and up to $20,000 for felony-level domestic violence charges.

 The bail amount is set by the court and is based on the severity of the offense and your criminal history.
-If you are unable to post bail, you may be able to obtain a bail bond.
-A bail bond is a guarantee that you will appear in court as required.ย
+If you are unable to afford bail, you may be able to obtain a bail bond.
+A bail bond is a guarantee that you will appear in court as required.

-The bail bondsman will post bail on your behalf and charge you a fee, typically 15% of the bail amount.
-If you fail to appear in court, the bail bondsman will be responsible for paying the bail amount in full.ย
+The bail bondsman will post bail on your behalf and charge you a premium.
+If you fail to appear in court, the bail bondsman will be responsible for paying the bail amount in full.

 Driver Under the Influence (DUI) Bail Bonds

-Nonetheless, there is another option.
-A person who is arrested for DUI can post bail to get out of jail until his or her court date.
+A person arrested for DUI can post bail to get out of jail until his or her court date.
 The bail bond amount is set by the court and is based on several factors, including the severity of the offense and the defendant’s criminal history.

 Felony Bail Bonds